prisma/prisma-examples/javascript/rest-nuxtjs/README.md

 });
 ```

+### 5. Build new UI features in Vue

+Once you have added a new endpoint to the API (e.g. `/api/profile` with `/POST`, `/PUT` and `GET` operations), you can start building a new UI component in Vue.
+It could e.g. be called `profile.vue` and would be located in the `pages` directory.

+In the application code, you can access the new endpoint via `fetch` operations and populate the UI with the data you receive from the API calls.

 ## Next steps

 - Check out the [Prisma docs](https://www.prisma.io/docs)
 - Share your feedback in the [`prisma2`](https://prisma.slack.com/messages/CKQTGR6T0/) channel on the [Prisma Slack](https://slack.prisma.io/)
 - Create issues and ask questions on [GitHub](https://github.com/prisma/prisma/)